Questions about the host of a murder mystery party.

 Click here for lots of hints for hosting a murder mystery party.

-The following games can be played by host.
+These games can be played by host.

 The Auction, Cudham Riding Club, and The Final Curtain – the murder is revealed in two places: their character sheet and in the solution.
-So if you don't read the solution, and you don't look at the character sheets too closely, you should be able to play.
+So if you don’t read the solution and you don’t look at the character sheets too closely, you should be able to play.

-Murder at Sea – while you won't be able to solve the murder (because you will need to know who did it), if you haven't filled the game it's quite easy to play one of the characters (Patrick Malloy – the priest) and just enjoy "hamming it up".
+Murder at Sea – while you won’t be able to solve the murder (because you will need to know who did it), if you haven’t filled the game it’s easy to play one of the characters (Patrick Malloy – the priest) and just enjoy “hamming it up”.

 I've also written a tip about playing the host at the same time as hosting: Playing and Hosting a Murder Mystery Game.